{{org_field_logo}}

 External Reporting

-- Follow the client’s incident reporting procedures as applicable
+- Follow the client’s incident reporting and escalation procedures where the incident occurs during an assignment.

 8. Recording of Incidents